Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 ```
 Next we can run the command mysql_secure_installation, you should get the following output:

-???+ Note
-    There is no need to reset the root password for MySQL again as we have reset it already.
-The next step is optional but recommended.
+??? note "There is no need to reset the root password for MySQL again as we have reset it already.
+The next step is optional but recommended."

 ```
 # mysql_secure_installation